LeeJCResearch/ChIPseq_Code/README.md

-Here’s a drop-in **README.md** you can paste into your repo.
-It assumes you saved the pipeline as `chipseq_pipeline.py` and you want a clean, reproducible way to run ChIP-seq peak calling + annotation on Ubuntu 24.04.

----

 # ChIP-seq Peak Calling & Annotation Pipeline (Python + R)

 This repository contains a single Python script, `chipseq_pipeline.py`, that performs: